mozes/partner-api-docs/sections/project.md

 ## Get Projects

-`POST /v1/project/get_all` - Gets all projects under accounts that are available to the current API key.
+`/v1/project/get_all` - Gets all projects under accounts that are available to the current API key.

 An optional account ID may be passed, to restrict projects to a certain account.
 This is useful if your API key has access to multiple accounts and you only want to see a certain account's projects.